openaq/aqi-hub/docs/indices/kuwait.md

 ## Methods

 The KAQI uses a sub-index method, wherein an index value is calculated for each of the measured pollutants, then the final KAQI value is chosen from the highest sub-index value of all pollutants evaluated.
-There is no guidance on the requirements on the minimum number of pollutants to be included in the calculation.
+There is no guidance on the minimum number of pollutants to be included in the calculation.
 Specific guidance on rounding/truncation is also not included in the source material.

 ```js
 breakpointsTable(data)